video

 So our lesson today has got two parts to it.

-So let's get into it, chapter 2.
+So let's get into it, chapter two.

-"How to Train your Dragon" is written and illustrated by Cressida Cowell.
+"How to Train Your Dragon" is written and illustrated by Cressida Cowell.

 Look at that amazing cover.